TheKevSter35/browser-technologies-1920/README.md

 ## Conclusion

 I have learned a lot from this course.
 It is important that an app/site needs to be accessible if some features not working or turned off by the user.
 Feature detection is not only very cool but also a must if you want everybody to use your product.
+My target was to make it work on IE11 because people are still using it and.
 I was surprised that the core function works on IE11 and edge.
 Also, i never knew that in Firefox (and IE11) you can't style radio buttons with ```css ::before ``` and ```css ::after ```so I learn something new about Firefox.
 Building the app/site in layers (html > css > js)  is a good way to make it accessible in every browser.
 Overall a cool and useful course to learn about different browsers and how they work and very valuable to know those features and learn ways to enhancement your app/site.

 ### Backlog
 - [x] start by making the html page